rajivsah485/contrail-web-controller/specs/load_balancing.md

 Members may go offline from time to time and health monitors diverts traffic away from members that are not responding properly.
 Health monitors are associated with pools.

 ###3.2 Monitor Load Balancer:
-It is to provide overview of all Load Balancers in the system, including HAProxy Load Balancing (Active-Standby or Active-Active), and Native (ECMP) Load Balancing.
+It is to provide overview of all Load Balancers in the system, including HAProxy Load Balancing (Active-Standby or Active-Active).

 * Each HAProxy Load Balancer can have multiple pools, with one or more listeners for every pool.
 Traffic and Latency Information can be collected from a HAProxy instance (L4 and L7), or from the vRouter on a Floating IP basis.
 Client Information can be collected from the vRouter.
-* Each Native Load Balancer has a single pool, shared among multiple listeners.
-Traffic and Latency Information can be collected from the vRouters Floating IP stats, in addition to Client information.

 ###3.3 Alternatives considered
 TBD